maahl/pg_venv/README.md

 tested.
 Use at your own risks.

-It is inspired by python virtualenv: when working in a pg\_venv, the relevant environment variables are set so that you don't have tow worry about it yourself.
+It is inspired by python virtualenv: when working in a pg\_venv, the relevant environment variables are set so that you don't have to worry about it yourself.

 Different pg\_venv can use different versions of PostgreSQL without problem.